-After a DUI conviction, you might be required to install an ignition interlock device.
-The imposition of that condition can be required or discretionary depending on the statutory requirements for that type of DUI charge.
+After a DUI conviction, the court might order you to install an ignition interlock device.
+The imposition of that condition can be required or discretionary, depending on the statutory requirements for the charge.

-Even if the court failed to order placement of an ignition interlock device for the mandatory time period required under Sections 316.193 or 316.1937., the DHSMV is authorized to order the installation of the ignition interlock device on any vehicle owned, leased or routinely operated by defendant.
+Even if the court failed to order the placement of an ignition interlock device for the mandatory time required under Sections 316.193 or 316.1937, the DHSMV is authorized to order the installation of the ignition interlock device on any vehicle owned, leased, or routinely operated by the defendant.

 How does the Ignition Interlock Device Work?

-The ignition interlock device in Florida uses fuel cell technology which allows the vehicle to start only after the driver blows into the device to ensure that his breath sample registers a breath alcohol reading below 0.05.
+The ignition interlock device in Florida uses fuel cell technology, allowing the vehicle to start only after the driver blows into the device to ensure that his breath sample registers a breath alcohol reading below 0.05.

-The equipment then requires the driver to take the test again at random intervals while the car is driving down the road.
+The equipment then requires the driver to take the test again at random intervals while driving down the road.

-The data obtained from the device is sent through an internet based reporting program which can be viewed at any time by the driver’s probation officer.
-Any positive reading can potentially be used by the probation officer to violate the driver’s probation if the probationer is forbidden from consuming alcohol.
+The data obtained from the device is sent through an internet-based reporting program, which the driver’s probation officer can view at any time.
+The probation officer can potentially use any positive reading to violate the driver’s probation if the probationer is forbidden from consuming alcohol.

 How Long Must the Ignition Interlock Device be Installed?

-When is the ignition interlock device must be installed under the following conditions:
+The ignition interlock device must be installed under the following circumstances:

 Certain men and women convicted of DUI are required to install an ignition interlock device before restoring the privilege to drive in Florida under Florida Statute Section 316.193.